kyma-incubator/compass/docs/compass/03-01-security.md

 1. ORY Oathkeeper authenticator calls Hydra for introspection of the token.
 1. If the token is valid, Oathkeeper sends the request to ORY mutator hydrator.
-3. Mutator hydrator calls Tenant Mapping Handler hosted by `Hydrator` component to get `tenant` based on a `client_id`.
+1. Mutator hydrator calls Tenant Mapping Handler hosted by the `Hydrator` component to get `tenant` based on a `client_id`.
 The `client_id` is the ID of `SystemAuth` entry related to the given Runtime/Application/IntegrationSystem.
 1. Tenant Mapping Handler calls the `Director` using GraphQL API.
 1. Hydrator component passes response to ID_Token mutator, which constructs a JWT token with scopes and `tenant` in the payload.
 1. Then, the request is forwarded to the desired component (such as `Director` or `Connector`) through the `Gateway` component.